h1xxx/linuxconsole/content/index.md

 Linux systems for all the common tasks that computers are normally used for.

 You can satisfy many of your computing needs without any graphical
-environment.
-I am using my personal computers like that most of the time for
+environment (not counting framebuffer here).
+I am using my personal computers
-many years now and I wanted to share my experiences in doing so.
+like that most of the time for many years now and I wanted to share my
+experiences in doing so.

 If you are wondering why using a personal computer completely without a gui
 might be useful, you might want to take a look at the FAQ section.
 Also if